 Equipment is required for this workout system.
 If you don't have equipment at home, don't have the space to spread out or simply want a change in view, you can perform your P90X workout at the gym.
 That way you have access to a variety of weight amounts and secure pull-up bars.
 You may also feel more motivated while working out with others.

 Choose a way to follow your workout plan at the gym.
-You can either print out the worksheets with your workout plan, watch the DVD and write out the workout plan as a handwritten worksheet, use an app or bring your laptop in.
-Choose the one that best fits your motivational needs.
+You can print out the daily worksheets and bring them with you so you know which exercises to do.
+Watch the DVD beforehand so you're familiar with how to do each exercise.
+You can also watch the DVD and write out the workout plan as a handwritten worksheet with your own notes for reference.

 For the more technically savvy, download the Beachbody app to be used with Beachbody On Demand, which allows you to stream the P90X videos on your phone or tablet.
 If you only have the DVDs, you can bring your laptop to the gym and set it up someplace where it won't get damaged.

 Read more: What Equipment Is Needed for P90X Workouts?